Zoning Requirements - What Can I Do With My Property?

 9. Are there any restrictions on parking vehicles on residential property?

-A maximum of one (1) commercial vehicle per dwelling unit in any R District, subject to the following limitations:
+A maximum of one (1) commercial vehicle per dwelling unit is permitted in any residential district, subject to the following limitations:

-- Any commercial vehicle parked in a residential district shall be owned and/or operated only by the occupant of the dwelling unit at which it is parked.
+a.
+Any commercial vehicle parked in a residential district must be owned and/or operated only by the occupant of the dwelling unit at which it is parked.

 10. Are there any limitations on how many dwelling units can be built on a lot or on how many people may occupy a dwelling unit?